Garfield Sobers: 1965–1974: West Indies captaincy

 Sobers enjoyed immediate success as West Indies captain when his team defeated Australia by 179 runs in the First Test at Sabina Park.
 West Indies went on to win the series 2–1 and so claim the new Frank Worrell Trophy.
 This was the first time West Indies had beaten Australia in a Test series.

-He enjoyed spectacular success in England in 1966 and was widely acclaimed as "King Cricket".
+Sobers enjoyed spectacular success in England in 1966 and was widely acclaimed as "King Cricket".
 In the five Tests he scored 722 runs at an average of 103.14 with three centuries, and had 20 wickets at 27.25, as well as taking 10 catches.
 West Indies won the series 3–1, with one match drawn.
 His status was celebrated at that time by the Trinidadian calypso artist Mighty Sparrow, with his song "Sir Garfield Sobers".

 In 1966–67, Sobers captained the West Indies team to India in 1966–67 and they won the series 2–0 with one match drawn.

 He lost a series for the first time in 1967–68 when West Indies were surprisingly beaten at home by England.
 Four matches were drawn and England won the Fourth Test at Queen's Park Oval following a controversial declaration by Sobers which enabled England to score the necessary 215–3 to win at just four runs an over.

 In 1968–69, Sobers captained the West Indian cricket team in Australia in 1968-69 but they lost the series 3–1 and then drew a three-Test series in New Zealand 1–1.

 In 1969, West Indies lost 2–0 in England with one match drawn.

 Sobers captained West Indies for the five-Test home series versus India in 1970–71.
 India won the series 1–0 with four matches drawn.
 A year later, Sobers led West Indies in five home Tests against New Zealand and all five were drawn.

 Sobers was succeeded as West Indies captain by Rohan Kanhai for the 1972–73 home series against Australia.
 Sobers did not play in that series but returned to play under Kanhai in England in 1973.
-He played his last Test in March 1974 at Queen's Park Oval against England.
+He played his last Test in March 1974 at Queen's Park Oval, Port of Spain, against England.